qianabarton/Planets-iOS/README.md

 # Planets-iOS

-A 3D Visualization of our solar system created in Xcode using Swift and SceneKit.
+A interactive 3D Visualization of the planets in our solar system.
+Created in Xcode using Swift and SceneKit.